Developing our people

 Apprenticeships aren’t just for those new to the workplace anymore.
 We’re using our apprenticeship levy to make sure our people have the skills and knowledge needed to grow in their roles through apprenticeship qualifications.
 We have people studying towards qualifications in senior leadership and management, coaching, and data analysis to name a few.

 We know that sometimes a more individualised approach is needed and workshop or qualification isn’t going to work for you.
-If you and your manager have identified a development area that could be best supported by coaching, we offer six 121 coaching sessions with a qualified external coach.
+If you and your manager have identified a development area that could be best supported by coaching, we offer six one-to-one coaching sessions with a qualified external coach.
 Coaching is available to all employees after probation regardless of the role they are in, as we know from our programmes the incredible impact coaching can have.

 Learning from the frontline